Don and I decided we needed the perfect last meal!

-I feel like I have to add another Greek dining experience to the blog, because Tarpon Springs is the most Greek city in the US!
+I need to add another Greek dining experience to the blog, because...
+Tarpon Springs is the most Greet city in the U.S.!

 Thanks to the Greeks who brought their sponge diving skills to the Gulf of Mexico in the early 1900's, there is a charming historic sponge dock district filled with quaint restaurants and shops.